My trick for compressing SVGs

 c0,0,5

-Soon, my build-time converter had an optimized transform for all elements included in SVGs.
-On the client, I would use these instructions to draw geometry.
+This logic became a converter script that would accept a directory of SVGs and output a single flat file.
+It included an optimized transform for all elements included in SVGs.
+On the client, I used Vite to include the flat file, and an unpacking procedure to use these instructions to draw geometry.

 I began to think about groups of repeated elements.
 A building with 100+ windows would create a long list of polygons to draw when, in reality, each window could be an instance of a single set of directions.